Archive | The Way Of Fly-Fishing RSS feed for this section

 I hope you enjoyed the tale and the within exploration as to how perception is a key ingredient in your fly fishing repertoire.

-In closing I remain, open to my perception of my world and wishing I could cast a fly into clear water and find a bluegill at the end of my leader.
+In closing I remain, open to my perception of my world and wishing I could cast a fly into clear water and find a bluegill at the end of my line.

 Sensei John